 The investment process for the Emerging Markets Sustainable strategy can be summarized in three stages:

 Stage 1: Value and Quality Ranks

 We analyse an investment universe of 4,000 companies across more than 20 emerging markets.
-Each company is ranked by value (determined across a wide range of metrics including measures of dividends, cash flow, earnings, sales and assets) and Quality (based on measures of profitability, stability and financial strength).
+Each company is ranked by value (determined across a wide range of metrics including measures of dividends, cash flow, earnings and assets) and Quality (based on measures of profitability, stability, financial strength and governance).
 These ranks are re-calculated on a daily basis in order to ensure that the latest information is incorporated e.g. price movements and company fundamentals.
 In addition, financial companies are evaluated using a range of specific metrics to measure leverage, liquidity and funding risk.

 Stage 2.
 Stock selection

 Decisions on stock selection are based on a company’s position within the Global Value and Global Quality Ranks.
 We select stocks from either the top third of our Value Rank or the top third of our Quality Rank, focusing on stocks with a favourable combination of both Value and Quality.

 A disciplined and sophisticated approach to portfolio construction is one of the team's most significant competitive advantages.
 Constructing a portfolio which efficiently balances risks with rewards is the key responsibility of our fund managers who aim for effective diversification across sectors, countries, market capitalisation and other investment themes such as macro-economic risk.
 Stock-specific risk is minimised by investing the portfolio across a minimum of 300 stocks.